 THIS SUPPLEMENTAL QUESTIONNAIRE IS INCORPORATED INTO AND MADE PART OF ANY APPLICATION FOR CYBEREDGE COVERAGE BY THE APPLICANT.
 ALL REPRESENTATIONS AND WARRANTIES MADE BY APPLICANT IN CONNECTION WITH SUCH APPLICATION ALSO APPLY TO THE INFORMATION PROVIDED IN THIS SUPPLEMENTAL QUESTIONNAIRE.

+THE APPLICANT DECLARES that the statements and particulars in this questionnaire are true and that no material facts have been misstated or suppressed.
+THE APPLICANT further undertakeS to inform the Insurer of any other material facts RELEVANT FOR THE ACCEPTANCE OR ASSESSMENT OF THE RISK aND TO INFORM THE INSURER OF ANY CHANGE IN THE information, statements, representations or facts presented in this questionnaire occurring after the date this questionnaire is signed.

 SHOULD INSURER ISSUE A POLICY, APPLICANT AGREES THAT SUCH POLICY IS ISSUED IN RELIANCE UPON THE TRUTH OF THE STATEMENTS AND REPRESENTATIONS IN THIS SUPPLEMENTAL QUESTIONNAIRE OR INCORPORATED BY REFERENCE HEREIN.
 ANY MISREPRESENTATION, OMISSION, CONCEALMENT OR INCORRECT STATEMENT OF A MATERIAL FACT, IN THIS SUPPLEMENTAL QUESTIONNAIRE, INCORPORATED BY REFERENCE OR OTHERWISE, SHALL BE GROUNDS FOR THE RESCISSION OF ANY POLICY ISSUED.